-The global financial system was not structurally addressed nor adequately dealt within 2008.
-Problems were papered over with cheap debt.
+The global financial system was not structurally addressed nor adequately dealt with within 2008.
+Problems were papered over with cheap record level debts ongoing.

 Increased financial complexity and mushrooming unpayable debts make a new financial crisis a near absolute certainty.

 Here we will cover some rather drastic anti-financial spillover laws which have been put into place for real reasons by the BIS's FSB at the G20 meeting in late 2014.

 As well as major commodity futures exchanges (e.g., COMEX) have also geared up its trading rule bok for increased price volatility ahead.

 These are facts with which you can choose to ignore, at least for now.

 Here is William White, the former head of research for the central bank of central banks [the Bank for International Settlements (BIS)] speaking in late summer 2017, about the global debt-induced destabilization only worse now two years later.

 The financial system is now mathematically more unstable and fragile than what many record nominal prices are conveying to investors.

 Interest rates, bonds, recently broken record low volatility, and commodity price suppression have bought a decade.

 The following new trends and laws are signposts we must address for wealth preservation ahead.

 Bank Bail-in Laws